rclone/rclone/docs/content/internetarchive.md

 ## About metadata
 This backend supports setting, updating and reading metadata of each file.
+The metadata will appear as file metadata on Internet Archive.
 However, some fields are reserved by both Internet Archive and rclone.

 The following are reserved by Internet Archive: